 Noticing the surface of your car still looks dirty even after washing?
 While there is no one-answer-fits-all explanation for a perpetually dirty car, there are a few common culprits.

-In this blog post, I’ll break down 5 plausible reasons based on my experience as to why your vehicle may still be looking a bit dirty even after washing it.
+In this blog post, we’ll break down 5 reasons your car’s paint job may still look dirty after washing it and what to do about it.

 1. Using contaminated brushes or wash mitts

 One of the most common car wash mistakes I see all the time is using the same bucket for tires AND paint.

 For example, you should never dip a microfiber wash mitt in the same bucket as you dip a wheel brush.
 When you don’t work clean, it’s easy to leave swirl marks, since brake dust on a clean wash mitt can easily scratch a clear coat.

 We recommend using at least two buckets every time you wash, so you never have to worry about dirty brake dust contacting clean car wash soap.